hacettepeoyt/hu-announcement-bot/README.md

 ## Reminder

-This version is using polling method but in the future we will switch it to polling method.
+This version is using polling method but in the future we will switch it to webhook method.
 You can explore the difference with [this article](https://dzone.com/articles/evaluating-webhooks-vs-polling).

 ## Usage